district0x/d0x-INFRA/re-mount.md

 ### Problem
 Libraries are obviously very useful for UI development.
-Since developers discovered that storing all application's state in one place is tremendously useful for UI development, libraries fragmenting application's state become largely unpopular in
+Since developers discovered that storing all application's state in one place is tremendously useful for UI development, libraries fragmenting application's state became largely unpopular in
 UI world.
 The fact is though, that stateful libraries can provide higher-level abstractions and more out-of-the-box solutions than stateless ones.
 Ideally, we want libraries encapsulating some part of state and providing consistent API to access it, while the whole state is still being stored in one place.